bbauska/W3Cx-3of5/README.md

 If the difference between the value you enter and min is a multiple of step, then it gets the CSS pseudo class :valid , otherwise it will be *invalid*.
 Example: if min=1 and step=5, the field will be valid with value=1, 6, 11, 16 etc. if min=0, with value=0, 5, 10, 15 etc.

-**WARNING 1**: **Using a step attribute with an integer value will make the arrows increment/decrement the current value with the step value, and [make the input field valid only when ]the difference between the value you enter and min is a multiple of step. **
+<b>WARNING 1<b>: <b>Using a step attribute with an integer value will make the arrows increment/decrement the current value with the step value, and [make the input field valid only when ]the difference between the value you enter and min is a multiple of step. <b>

-**WARNING 2: by default, omitting the step attribute is equivalent to step="1", [so for entering float values, it is necessary to use step="any" or step equal to a floating point value such as step="0.1"].**
+<b>WARNING 2: by default, omitting the step attribute is equivalent to step="1", [so for entering float values, it is necessary to use step="any" or step equal to a floating point value such as step="0.1"].<b>

-**With step="any", floating point values are valid, but vertical arrows will increment/decrement the value by one.
-If step="0.1", arrows will increment/decrement by 0.1, etc.**
+<b>With step="any", floating point values are valid, but vertical arrows will increment/decrement the value by one.
+If step="0.1", arrows will increment/decrement by 0.1, etc.<b>

 <a href="https://codepen.io/w3devcampus/pen/GJrQzP):">Online example in CodePen</a> try changing the attribute values, use step="any" and try float values, etc).